 Because of all the possible combinations, there are many headset configurations available.
 This technical note explains some of the headset differences and simplifies the headset configuration.

 Note: Headsets connect to Allworx phones as indicated in the user guides for the Allworx 92xx and Verge series IP phones.
 These documents are available on the Allworx website Resources page (allworx.com/resources).

 The simplest configuration is a corded headset, which connects directly into the headset port on the back of the Verge IP phone.
 The Verge IP phone detects the headset by sensing microphone bias current.
 Even in this simple case however, there are some issues to consider.

 Not all phone manufacturers use the same wiring and audio levels for the headset port.
 Because of these differences, headset manufacturers sell adapters (cables, amplifiers, volume controls, etc.) to match the different wiring configurations.
 The easiest way to determine the right adapter to use is by referencing the compatibility guides published by the headset manufacturers.
-The compatibility guides for Plantronics, Jabra, and VXi can be found at the URL’s listed below:
+The compatibility guides for Plantronics and Jabra (including VXi) can be found at the following URLs: